6 Stereotypes of Down Syndrome and Their Wrong Perception

 Sarah Gordy is a talented artist – comedian, dancer, and model.
 She is best known for her portrayal of Lady Pamela Holland in the 2010 BBC TV series of Upstairs.
 Her body is her working instrument.
 She works hard, and we can see it!

-As you can see, the six major types of stereotypes mentioned in the article have all be proven false.
+As you can see, the six major types of stereotypes mentioned in the article have all been proven false.
 The examples given are of just one person.
-There are countless people suffering from down syndrome who are proving these stereotypes false everyday.
+There are countless people suffering from down syndrome who are proving these stereotypes false every day.
 Unfortunately, it’s not only these 6 stereotypes that a common, there are probably many more stereotypes that people with down syndrome have to deal with.
 But the good thing is that these stereotypes are being proven false day by day and eventually, as people breaking these stereotypes get more exposure, society will have to change the way they think about down syndrome.
-Until that happen, we must do all we can to support them.
+Until that happens, we must do all we can to support them.